 - Communicates professional expertise, plus personal and professional dedication and values

 - Reflects progressive public relations industry practices and high standards

 The program originated in 1964 and was administered by PRSA until 1998.
-The Universal Accreditation Board (UAB) was formed in 1998, after a group of public relations organizations came together to unite several certification and examination programs under one program, the Examination for Accreditation in Public Relations.
+The Universal Accreditation Board (UAB) was formed in 1998 after a group of public relations organizations united several certification and examination programs under one program, the Examination for Accreditation in Public Relations.
 FPRA is one of eight members of the UAB.